Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes

-In section \ref{sec:bh}, there is a brief discussion on how PBH could have formed in the early universe and what could be their lifetime and mass in the context of the BBN epoch.
+In section \ref{sec:bh}, there is a brief discussion on how PBH is formed in the early universe and what are their lifetime and mass due to constraints from the BBN epoch.
 There is a discussion on the production of heavy particles due to the evaporation of PBHs, the number density of such heavy particles, and the leptonic asymmetry due to the lepton number violating decay modes of the heavy particles and their antiparticles.
+There is a discussion on the allowed region of $M_X$ versus $M_{BH}$ for four different cases as mentioned earlier.
 In section \ref{sec:baryon}, we discuss the interaction of the heavy RHNs, lepton, and Higgs superfields in the mass eigenstate basis in the Minimal Supersymmetric Standard Model (MSSM) and also discuss non-thermal $CP$ asymmetry generated in the decays of sneutrinos in the early universe.
-There are two different expressions of leptonic asymmetry which depend differently on PBH mass.
-Then in different plots, the region of $ M$,\: $ M_{BH}$ and soft SUSY breaking parameters $|A|$ and $B$ and the Yukawa coupling $Y_{\alpha}$ is shown for which the observed baryonic asymmetry of the universe could be obtained.
-Particularly, in the context of Fig.~\ref{mbhevap}, we revisit the gravitino problem in implementing leptogenesis through heavy particle decays in SUSYGUT theories.
-Furthermore, from experimental constraint on the branching ratio of $\mu \rightarrow e \gamma$, together with the requirement of $A$ versus sneutrino mass for the observed baryonic asymmetry, we have discussed the possible mass scale of supersymmetric particles.
+Based on $T_{BH} > M_X$ and $T_{BH} \lesssim M_X $ two expressions of leptonic asymmetry in MSSM are discussed.
+Based on required baryonic asymmetry as observed and the CMS, ATLAS constraints on right-handed neutrino masses and MEG II experimental constraints on $\mu \rightarrow e \gamma$, the allowed regions of various SUSY parameters and $M_{BH}$ have been shown.
+In section \ref{natural}, we have discussed the allowed region of mass of gravitino versus PBH mass for unstable and stable gravitino produced from PBH.
 Concluding remarks are given in section \ref{sec:summary}.